+The harrie of the company constany in onice at the ona of the jour is.

-Name Qualifications Experience John Kavalieros DipFS, AIM, FAMI 15 years
+Name Qualifications Experience

+John Kavalieros DipFS, AIM, FAMI 16 Years

-The Credit Union's Associate Directorship programme allows prospective directors to gain experience and understanding of board membership prior to possible future nomination as full directors of the board.
-The names of Associate Directors during or since the end of the year are:
+The Credit Union's Associate Directorship programme allows prospective directors to gain experience and understanding of Board membership prior to possible future nomination as full directors of the Board.
+The names of Associate Directors during or since the end of the year is: